Jagjit Singh (writer)

 Jagjit Singh (1912–2002) was an Indian writer and science popularizer.

+Early life

 In college he excelled in mathematics courses, receiving his MA in Mathematics from the Government College, Lahore.
 Yet he made his career as an important director of India's railways, applying his mathematical skills there.
 Upon retirement, he set out in writing several books, starting with Great Ideas of Modern Mathematics, popularizing science and targeting laymen.
 Singh subsequently won the Kalinga Prize from UNESCO in 1963, being the first Indian and Asian to do so.

 In 1960, he was appointed director of the Indian Railways Board, and nine years later he was appointed general manager of the Northeast Frontier Railway.
 After his retirement he went to work as managing director of the Indian Drugs and Pharmaceuticals, adviser of Asian Development Bank and adviser of Tata Chemicals.

 Singh was elected a Fellow of the Royal Statistical Society of London, and was President of the Operational Society of India and a member of the Indian Statistical Institute.
 He was awarded an honorary Doctorate in Science in 1968 by Roorkee University.
 He was also chosen by Pakistan scientist and Nobel Prize winner in Physics in 1979, Abdus Salam to write his biography, which came out in 1992 published by Penguin books.